carmine560/submit-urls/README.md

 ID](https://yandex.com/dev/webmaster/doc/dg/reference/user.html), and
 [site
 ID](https://yandex.com/dev/webmaster/doc/dg/reference/hosts.html) for
-authorization and calling the API, and change the values of the variables in the configuration file above.
+authorization and using the API, and change the values of the variables in the configuration file above.
 Then:

 ``` shell